 The DACA is commonly associated with the DREAM Act, a piece of legislation that (if passed) would grant similarly situated immigrants temporary residency for six years with a path to permanent residency.
+This is why DACA recipients are often referred to as "Dreamers."
 But DACA, which has been called "DREAM Act Light," does not grant such amnesty and merely defers removal (or deportation) of qualified applicants for a period of two years (renewal is possible at the end of two years).
 In addition, qualified applicants may apply for employment authorization, but must be able to prove economic necessity.

 Undocumented immigrants who entered the U.S. as children are eligible for deferred action if the following requirements are met:

 It is up to each applicant to provide evidence of his or her eligibility.
 For example, you may present any U.S. government document bearing your photo and name as proof of identity if you do not have a passport, school ID, or other traditional form of ID.
 For more information about acceptable forms of evidence and documentation, see the "Initial Evidence" section on page 3 of "Instructions for Consideration of Deferred Action for Childhood Arrivals" (PDF).

 How Do I Apply for DACA?